Google Ads is a great internet marketing platform for getting your online business off to a good start.

-A Competitive audit is an essential strategy for running a profitable Google AdWords campaign especially when planning your match type keywords.
+A competitive audit is an essential strategy for running a profitable Google Ads campaign, especially when planning your match type keywords.

 If they’re doing well, in terms of the positive and negative keywords that they target and the structure of their funnel, spying on your competitors helps you to do even better with your online advertising campaign.

 To find out your competitor’s historical data, go to Spyfu.com.
 On the homepage, just plug in your competitor’s URL (e.g., mindtools.com).